An Array of Arrays

 Our phased arrays’ low profile significantly reduces wind-loading and visual signature.
 The array element arrangement is curved to provide additional scanning capability at low elevation angles.
 Assembly is elevated off the ground for cable routing, antenna control units and rain/snow run-off.

 Multiple array sizes will be available to accommodate specific requirements and afford flexible installation options.
 For example, in the to-scale image above, the sample array includes 37 individual elements.
-This is roughly the equivalent to four 2.4 m parabolic dishes, each standing about 4 m high, while a 19-element array would equate to approximately three 2.4 m dishes.
+This is roughly the equivalent to eight 2.4 m parabolic dishes, each standing about 4 m high, while a 19-element array would equate to approximately three 2.4 m dishes.

 Less Real Estate